mdavidsaver/aa-container/README.md

 # Archiver Appliance Demo Container

-Scripts to build an OCI container image with a standalone EPICS Archiver Appliance (aka.
+Source for an OCI container image with a standalone EPICS Archiver Appliance (aka.
 "AA").

 The images produced are intended those new to AA and/or to Linux containers.
 Some assumptions specific to small to medium sized installations are made.